marialma/covid-19-messaging/what_we_know_en.md

 ## How long does it survive on surfaces?
 [This preprint from Doremalen et al](https://www.medrxiv.org/content/10.1101/2020.03.09.20033217v1) contains the best we know so far.
 However, we know that temperature and humidity both have significant effects on a virus' ability to persist in the environment.
 Under the specific conditions used in the paper (65% relative humidity, ~70F/22C), a piece of plastic or stainless steel that was contaminated might still have viable virus up to 2-3 days later.
 On other surfaces: copper had viable virus up to 4 hours later, and cardboard had virus up to 24 hours later.
 This tells us that transmission through touching objects is definitely possible.
 It's important to note though that these numbers are only valid for the lab condition, under specific humidity/ temperature.
 Viral viability changes as a function of heat and temperature, too.

 But, the only way this virus gets into your lungs from that surface is if you bring it there!
-The best way to manage this is to treat surfaces as if they might be contaminated.
+The best way to manage this is to treat all surfaces as if they might be contaminated.
 If you touch a table at a cafe, don't touch your face right after.
 Don't lick your finger after touching a doorknob.
 Definitely don't lick the doorknob itself.
+But also, don't rub your nose after opening the door.
+Don't try to chew off a hangnail before washing your hands.
+Don't bite your nails.

 Caveat: This sounds like it's really easy to not do.
 After all, who would lick a dirty hand?
 But, it really is a pretty difficult thing to not do through an entire day.
 Every time you take your glasses off, scratch an itch, rub your nose... if your hands are contaminated, then you just put yourself at risk of infecting yourself.
 Washing your hands often will reduce this chance.

 ## Can asymptomatic people transmit the disease?
-To the best of our knowledge, the answer is yes, **however**, it requires close contact.
+To the best of our knowledge, the answer is yes, asymptomatic people can transmit it, **however**, it requires close contact.
 By close contact, I mean sharing-utensils-and-cups, spending lots of time together kind of close contact.

 Early on in the epidemic, there appeared to be [a case where one person had asymptomatically transmitted the disease](https://www.nejm.org/doi/full/10.1056/NEJMc2001468) to coworkers abroad.
 However, it turns out that [the original authors of the paper had not interviewed the first case](https://www.jwatch.org/na50871/2020/02/07/clarification-asymptomatic-2019-ncov-transmission-germany) about what symptoms she had.
 She *was* symptomatic, with a light fever.

-However, there was at least one case in China of [an asymptomatic patient transmitting disease](https://www.thelancet.com/journals/lancet/article/PIIS0140-6736%2820%2930154-9/fulltext) to their family.
-The asymptomatic patient later went on develop the disease as well.
+However, there was at least one case in China of [an a/presymptomatic patient transmitting disease](https://www.thelancet.com/journals/lancet/article/PIIS0140-6736%2820%2930154-9/fulltext) to their family.
+The a/presymptomatic patient later went on develop the disease as well.

-Basically, getting on public transit with an asymptomatically infected patient most probably isn't going to give you the disease unless you make out with them or lick their face or something.
+Basically, getting on public transit with an asymptomatically/presymptomatically infected patient most probably isn't going to give you the disease unless you make out with them or lick their face or something

 ## How do you get it?
 How easily transmissible is it?